marianozunino/portfolio/content/about.md

 ---
 title: About Me
 description: "I'm Mariano, a software engineer from Montevideo, Uruguay.
-I pursued my Tecnólogo en Informática degree at Fing after several years working as an IT Technician (which comes handy when dealing with infrastructure)."
+I studied Computer Science at FING after several years working as an IT Technician — a background that still helps me a lot when dealing with infrastructure."
 type: about
 layout: about
 ---

 Hello!

 I'm Mariano, a software engineer from Montevideo, Uruguay.
-I pursued my Technologist Degree in Computer Science at <a href="https://www.fing.edu.uy/" target="_blank">Fing</a> after several years working as an IT Technician (which comes handy when dealing with infrastructure).
+After several years working as an IT Technician, I pursued a Technologist Degree in Computer Science at <a href="https://www.fing.edu.uy/" target="_blank">FING</a>.
+That hands-on background with infrastructure still proves useful in my work today.

-I enjoy expanding my knowledge and although I wouldn't call myself a bookworm, I love reading compelling books, especially those on computer science.
+I’m always curious and love diving into new areas of computer science.
+While I wouldn’t call myself a bookworm, I enjoy reading compelling books, especially those related to programming and systems.

-Building side projects is another passion of mine, both for enjoyment and profit.
+Building side projects is another passion of mine.
+Some are just for fun, others grow into useful products.
 For the latter, I often collaborate with my brother <a href="https://totozunino.github.io/portfolio/" target="_blank">Mathias</a>.

-In addition to my software work, I have a strong interest in teaching and sharing knowledge.
-As a professor at FING, I strive to contribute to the community by training and educating others.
+In addition to software development, I have a strong interest in teaching and sharing knowledge.
+As a professor at FING, I strive to train and inspire students.
+My favorite subject to teach is _Data Structures and Algorithms (EDA)_ — it’s where I get to see students sharpen their problem-solving skills and start thinking like computer scientists.

-Did I also mention that I have two lovely dogs 🐶❤️?
-They are named <a href="/images/rocco.jpg">Rocco</a> and <a href="/images/mora.jpg">Mora</a>!
-And here's a photo of them together <a href="/images/babies.jpg">Dogs</a>.
+Outside of work, I spend time with my two lovely dogs 🐶❤️: <a href="/images/rocco.jpg">Rocco</a> and <a href="/images/mora.jpg">Mora</a>.
+Here’s a photo of them together: <a href="/images/babies.jpg">Dogs</a>.

 ## Contact